Judiciary of England and Wales: Circuit judges

 Circuit judges are referred to as His/Her Honour Judge {surname} e.g. His/Her Honour Judge Smith.
 If a circuit judge is appointed who has the same surname as another serving circuit judge, he (she) will be referred to as His (Her) Honour Judge {first name} {surname}. e.g. His Honour Judge John Smith.
 Circuit judges are addressed as "Your Honour", unless sitting in the Central Criminal Court (the Old Bailey), in which case addressed as "My Lord (Lady)".
 Senior circuit judges who sit as the honorary recorder of a borough or city are also entitled to be addressed in court as "my lord/lady."
 In law reports, circuit judges are referred to as "HHJ Smith", or simply, "Judge Smith."

-Formerly, circuit judges could only be drawn from barristers of at least ten years' standing.
+Formerly, circuit judges could only be drawn from barristers and solicitors of at least ten years' standing.
 However, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, as of 21 July 2008, a potential circuit judge must satisfy the judicial-appointment eligibility condition on a seven-year basis.

 For criminal cases, circuit judges wear a violet and purple gown with a red sash and short wig and for civil cases exchange the red sash for a lilac one.
 Circuit judges sitting in civil proceedings no longer wear wigs, wing collars, or bands.
 Ceremonially, they wear purple robes with a purple trim and a full wig.